 Moreover, if the tap is not properly secured, it can fly away once you turn on the drill and cause damage to objects around it and even to you.

 How to Use 5/16-18 Taps

-5/16-18 taps are available in taper, plug, or bottom.
-Each one of them has its own function and advantages.
-Taper style is usually used to start the thread square on the workpiece.
+There are three main types of 5/16-18 taps: taper, plug, or bottom.
+Each has its distinct function.
+The taper style is usually used to start the thread square on the workpiece.

 The plug style is used to go through the hole.
 The bottom style creates threads to the bottom of the hole.
 You can buy all these three in a set.